Marmelodov/PromptCrafter-API/docs/quickstart.md

 ## 3. Save your first prompt

 Now comes the core value of PromptCrafter: storing and organizing your prompts.
-This step demonstrates how you'll build your prompt library over time.
-Each saved prompt includes not just the prompt text (what you actually feed into the AI model), but metadata like the target `model`, descriptive `tags` for grouping, and timestamps.
+This step demonstrates how to build your prompt library over time.
+Each saved prompt includes not just the prompt text (what you actually feed into the AI model), but metadata like the intended `model`, descriptive `tags` for grouping, and timestamps.
 These make it easy to find and manage prompts as your collection grows.

-**Why this structure matters:** This metadata is how you build an organized, searchable library instead of a chaotic folder of text files.
-This becomes invaluable when you're working on multiple projects or need to find that one prompt you wrote months ago.
+**Why the metadata matters:** The metadata is what enables you to build an organized, searchable library of prompts instead of a chaotic folder full of text files.
+Having your prompts organized in one place becomes invaluable when you're working on multiple projects or need to find that one prompt you wrote months ago that worked perfectly.
 With `tags`, for example, you can:
 - **Group by project:** Tag prompts for a particular marketing campaign with `campaign-q3-launch`.
 - **Group by task:** Tag prompts that generate Python code with `python-code-gen`.
 - **Group by purpose:** Tag prompts for summarizing customer feedback with `customer-feedback-summary`.